gartung/clang_cms/README.txt

 This are the CMS clang static analyzer checkers to crawl C/C++ code for constructs which my become problematic when running multi-threaded code or do violate CMS Framework Rules.

-by Thomas Hauth - Thomas.Hauth@cern.ch
+by Thomas Hauth - Thomas.Hauth@cern.ch and

-This is still in early development/evaluation phase.
-You are welcome to contribute your commens and source code changes.
+Patrick Gartung - gartung@fnal.gov

 == Available Checks ==